alex-belangerr/tank_game/README.md

 ## Sounds (SECONDARY)
 - [ ] **Shooting Sound Effect**
-  - Play sound effect when shooting.
+  - Play sound effects when shooting.
 - [ ] **Explosion Sound Effect**
   - Trigger explosion sound when a tank or bullet is destroyed.